peterbell215/invoicing3/README.md

 in a specific way that is different from how Inertia.js does.
 In the end, I found that the best approach has been to use Svelte natively and use standard Bootstrap styling for showing errors.

+Another confusing area around validation is which classes to apply where.
+Key conclusions from several hours of
+experimentation:
+- the form needs to include the `novalidate` tag.
+OTherwise, the browser may insert extra stuff in.
+- the form must not include the class 'was-validated' as this seems to set all fields by default to show as having passed validation, even when individual fields are flagged as failing validation
+- any field failing validation needs to have the class `is-invalid` set.
+This makes the surrounding box red and puts a warning in the box.
+- the error feedback `<div>` needs to have the class `invalid-feedback`

 I have created my own component `FormInput.svelte` to provide error display.